 Accordingly, researchers have found that zero and light drinks instead of regular soft drinks do not lead to the desired calorie reduction because of the increased appetite (Bellisle et al. 200735).

-Green Coke and Stevia
+Does Green Coke with Stevia Break a Fast?

 Ads sell stevia to us as the natural sweetener par excellence.
 Nevertheless, like table sugar from sugar beet, it is extracted from a plant and refined through chemical processes.